 November 6, 2003 - Sprinter Tim Montgomery testifies before the federal grand jury that Victor Conte had claimed he provided Barry Bonds with the steroid Winstrol in 2000 or 2001.
 Conte later denies the allegation.

-July 2004 - C. J. Hunter, Marion Jones's ex-husband, says Jones was on steroids when she won five medals in the Sydney Olympics.
+July 2004 - C. J. Hunter, Marion Jones' ex-husband, says Jones was on steroids when she won five medals in the Sydney Olympics.
 Jones denies the allegations.

-December 2, 2004 - The San Francisco Chronicle releases leaked information from secret grand jury testimony from December 2003 that New York Yankees player Jason Giambi testified that he had injected himself with a human growth hormone in 2003 and used steroids for at least three seasons.
+December 2, 2004 - The San Francisco Chronicle releases leaked secret grand jury testimony that New York Yankees player Jason Giambi testified he had injected himself with a human growth hormone in 2003 and used steroids for at least three seasons.